tjunghans/tjunghans.github.io/_posts/2022-07-21-daily-checklist.md

 For me *being* at the gym is the easy part.

-It's *getting ready for* and *going* to the gym that challenge my discipline.
+It's *getting ready for* and *going* to the gym that require more discipline than I'm willing to spend.

 Anything that challenges my discipline too much risks of not being done.

 I prefer to do what I can do consistently.

-> The point is to master the habit of showing up
+> The point is to master the habit of showing up.

-<cite>James Clear.
+<cite>**Source** James Clear.
 “Atomic Habits: Tiny Changes, Remarkable Results”.</cite>

 I do what works.
 Rather little instead nothing.